rafaelmunoztamayo/identifiability_examples/README.md

 # identifiability_examples
-This folder includes the files of identifiability testing for different examples.
+This folder includes files of identifiability testing for different model.
 The files are within the subfolders of each software tool used.